Effects of symptoms on daily life

 In this time, I’ve had a lot of relapses.
 I lost control over some of my facial movements, I’ve had optical neuritis, and my walking abilities have been impacted.
 Not to mention the fatigue, pain, and some cognitive and mental health problems that I have had to deal with.

 These last 16 years have been challenging.
 But I’ve come to realise my experience has given me knowledge, which is key.
 It is important to know more about living with MS and to reach out to those with knowledge about brain health and progression, like our doctors.
-As well as learning strategies to help us live better with MS from others who might know more.

 Jacobo

-I also feel like I have connected with those who share their stories on social media, people who are there to listen to mine too, without trying to solve any of my problems.
+I also feel like I have connected with those who share their stories on social media, people who are there to listen to mine, too, without trying to solve any of my problems.
 We make each other feel seen and listened to.

 Over time, you learn the best thing you can do for your MS symptoms is sharing them with your care team.
 And letting them know about any relapse or specific questions or fears about progression.